-- Displace complexed endogenous VEGF and PlGF from its binding to sFlt-1
+- Restoring the angiogenic balance by displacing endogenous VEGF and PlGF from its binding to sFlt-1

-Before rolling out to clinical studies in pregnancies with preeclampsia, toxicity and compatibility, e.g. the safety of endogenous VEGF- and PlGF-release for mother and fetus, has to be tested in vivo.
-Finally, pivotal clinical trials comparing this novel strategy to the state-of-the-art at this future time point will be needed before approval of this novel medical device.
+Before starting clinical studies in pregnancies with preeclampsia, toxicity and compatibility, e.g. the safety of endogenous VEGF- and PlGF-release for mother and fetus, has to be tested in vivo.

 Matin, M. et al. (2020) Hypertension.
 2020 Oct;76(4):1176-1184.
 WO2021/185996 A1